si-meone/DiskSpaceInformer/README.md

 1f to 1g - Added tests and dos tree style format

-1h to 1i - Added filtering paths e.g. /proc - you can put your own in
+1h to 1i - Added config.properties filtering paths e.g. /proc - you can put your own in

+1j to 1j - Added logging.properties for log levels and now we have a dsi package

 BUGS
 ====